-- Load KONTAKT 5 into the first available MIDI Track in Ableton Live.
-In this example, KONTAKT 5 has been selected, which means 16 separate KONTAKT output channels (8 Stereo Channels) are available.
+- Load KONTAKT into the first available MIDI Track in Ableton Live.

 - Once KONTAKT is open, tick Outputs in the Workspace menu to make the outputs area visible at the bottom of KONTAKT's interface:

-- After configuration is complete, click on the save output section preset as dialogue within the Presets / Batch Configuration drop-down menu to save your new KONTAKT mixer output configuration as a preset file.
+- If you wish to save your configuration as a template, click on the save output section preset as dialogue within the Presets / Batch Configuration drop-down menu.

-- Load some instruments into KONTAKT 5.
-The Output menu of each instrument is set to the first available KONTAKT output channel: st.1 by default.
-You can change the Output setting of the instruments by clicking in this area.
-A drop-down menu will appear allowing you to set a different output channel, eg. st.2, st.3, st. 4 and so on.
+- Load some instruments into KONTAKT.
+The Output menu of each instrument is set to the first available KONTAKT output channel (st.1 by default).
+You can change the Output setting of an instrument by clicking the Output drop-down menu.
+This will display the other output channels available (e.g. st.2, st.3, and so on).

-- Repeat the above step for the other KONTAKT 5 instruments in your rack you wish to send to separate outputs.
+- Repeat the above step to route the outputs of the other KONTAKT instruments to the desired channels.

 - Open the Mixer view in Ableton Live.

 - In Ableton Live, create additional audio tracks to receive audio from KONTAKT's newly created output channels.
-In this example, 7 stereo audio tracks have been created.
+In our example, 3 stereo audio tracks have been created.

-- In the Ableton Live mixer, we must now configure the input of your first audio track (here named 2 Audio) to receive from the KONTAKT 5 output channel st.2 (by default, the instrument track containing the KONTAKT 5 plug-in will receive audio from the KONTAKT 5 output channel st.1).
-In the first drop-down menu under Audio From, set the audio track to receive from the KONTAKT plug-in (here named 1-Kontakt5).
+- We must now configure the input of your first audio track (here named 2 Audio) to receive from the KONTAKT output channel st.2 (by default, the first instrument track containing the KONTAKT plug-in will receive audio from the KONTAKT output channel st.1).

-- In the second drop-down menu under Audio From, select the respective KONTAKT plug-in output channel (eg. Kt. st.2/Kontakt 5, Kt. st.3/Kontakt 5 and so on).
+- In the second drop-down menu under Audio From, select the respective KONTAKT plug-in output channel (eg. Kt. st.2/-Kontakt, Kt. st.3/-Kontakt, and so on).

-- Set Monitor to In for each audio track so that Ableton Live can receive audio from KONTAKT 5.
+- Set Monitor to In for each audio track so that Ableton Live can receive audio from KONTAKT.

-Now when you play an instrument in KONTAKT 5, it will be played back through the respective Ableton Live track its output is assigned to.
+Now when you play an instrument in KONTAKT, the audio is routed through the respective Ableton Live audio track that has been assigned.